Violent Texas tornado tosses trees, vehicle as powerful storm develops in Central U.S.

 It was a turbulent day from the start as lengthy squall line ahead of the cold front marched east through Houston.
 A few spin-ups along it prompted tornado warnings, with more lone, discrete “supercell” or rotating thunderstorms blossoming ahead of it.

-The strongest supercell, which would eventually spawn the tornado that struck Orange, moved ashore from the Gulf of Mexico south of Taylor Landing, Tex. around the start of the workday, prompting a tornado warning at 8:13 a.m.
+The strongest supercell, which would eventually spawn the tornado that struck Orange, moved ashore from the Gulf of Mexico south of Taylor Landing, Tex., at the start of the workday, prompting a tornado warning at 8:13 a.m.
 A tornado was confirmed shortly after 8:30 a.m.
 Weather radar detected debris lofted by the tornado as it passed through marshy swampland.

-It appears the tornado, or another produced by the same parent storm, passed near or west of Bridge City, Tex., before the storm intensified as it headed north-northeast toward Orange and Deweyville.
-Debris was visible 16,000 feet or more above the ground as the twister approached Deweyville, the Weather Service wiring that it was a “confirmed large and extremely dangerous tornado.”
+It appears that the tornado, or another produced by the same parent storm, passed near or west of Bridge City, Tex., before the storm intensified as it headed north-northeast toward Orange and Deweyville.
+Debris was visible 16,000 feet or more above the ground as the twister approached Deweyville, with the Weather Service wiring that it was a “confirmed large and extremely dangerous tornado.”

-Social media video emerged of the tornado crossing Interstate 10 west of Orange, Tex. near peak strength, the “drillbit” funnel tossing trees, shrapnel and the aforementioned vehicle.
+Social media video emerged of the tornado crossing Interstate 10 west of Orange, near peak strength, the “drillbit” funnel tossing trees, shrapnel and the aforementioned vehicle.

 The main tornado shed several smaller vortices that periodically ebbed around the twister like ominous arms.
-Power flashes illuminate the tornado an eerie shade of blue as it marched across the Interstate, forcing tractor-trailers to come to a stop as the beastly tempest snaked through.
+Power flashes illuminate the tornado an eerie shade of blue as it marched across the Interstate, forcing tractor-trailers to come to a stop as the funnel snaked through.

 At least one video captured a strange horizontal protuberance in the lee of a chunk of briefly quasi-stationary debris to the right of the funnel.
-Multiple theories exist over what this feature could be, including the explosion of a pressurized tank or canister or some kind.
+Multiple theories exist about what this feature could be, including the explosion of a pressurized tank or canister of some kind.
 It’s also possible that the debris is being tossed outward or “centrifuged” out from the tornado while a spiral of winds feeds into it.

 A strange setup